 Anton Hemerijck is Professor of Political Science and Sociology at the EUI.
-From 1996-2000 he was a Senior Researcher at the Max-Planck-Institute for the Study of Societies in Cologne.
+Previously, he was a Senior Researcher at the Max-Planck-Institute for the Study of Societies in Cologne.
 Later, he became Associate Professor of Public Administration at the Erasmus University Amsterdam.
 From 2009-2014 he was Dean of the Faculty of the Social Science at VU Amsterdam.
 He is one of the founders of the Amsterdam Centre for Contemporary European Studies, where he directed the Scientific Council for Government Policy.
 From 2012-2014, he acted as a member of the Social Investment Package Expert Group of the European Commission.

-Miguel Poiares Maduro is Director of the School of Transnational Governance and Professor at the EUI’s Robert Schuman Centre.
-From April 2013 to October 2015 he was Portugal’s Minister for State and Regional Development and Minister Adjunct to the Prime Minister.
-From October 2009 to April 2013 he has held the Joint Chair in European Law with the Robert Schuman Centre for Advanced Studies and the Department of Law at the EUI.
-In this capacity he was the founding director of the Global Governance Programme (GGP).
-From 2003-2009 Maduro was Advocate General at the European Court of Justice and in 2010 Maduro was awarded the prestigious Gulkbenkian Science Prize for his outstanding work in the field of law.
-He has also been honored by the President of the Portuguese Republic with the Order of Sant’Iago da Espada for literary, scientific and artistic merit (2006).
+Miguel Poiares Maduro is Director of the School of Transnational Governance, EUI.
+Previously, he was Portugal’s Minister for State and Regional Development and Minister Adjunct to the Prime Minister (2013-2015).
+He was Joint Chair in European Law at the Robert Schuman Centre for Advanced Studies and the Department of Law, EUI (2009-2013) and Advocate General at the European Court of Justice (2003-2009).
+In 2010 he was awarded the Gulkbenkian Science Prize for his work in the field of law and in 2006 he was honoured by the President of the Portuguese Republic with the Order of Sant’Iago da Espada for literary, scientific and artistic merit.